About Meir Kryger

 Honours and Service

 He has served the sleep medicine community in many roles including as president of both the Canadian Sleep Society and the American Academy of Sleep Medicine.
 He is on the Board of Directors of the National Sleep Foundation in Washington,D.C., serving as Board Chair 2007 to 2009.
 In 1996, he received the William C. Dement Award for Academic Achievement in Sleep Medicine.
 In 2011 he received from the Canadian Sleep Society at the meeting of the World Association of Sleep Medicine a Distinguished Scientist Award, in 2014 he received the Lifetime Achievement Award from the National Sleep Foundation, and the Mary Carskadon Award from the Sleep Research Society.
 In 2019, he received the Distinguished Achievement Award from the American Thoracic Society and was inducted into the St. Boniface Hospital Research Hall of Fame.
+In 2022 he received the Nathaniel Kleitmen Award - the highest honor in sleep medicine.
 He has trained medical practitioners and researchers in sleep medicine from Canada, Australia, China, Japan, and Greece.